What You Need to Know About Degree Translation in UAE

 The Attestation Chain for Educational Documents

 Before translation can be used officially, most UAE entities require your degree to be attested.
-The chain depends on your country:
+The chain depends on your country.
+See our complete attestation guide for details.

 Your degree needs an apostille from your home country.
 For India (member since 2005), this comes from the MEA (Ministry of External Affairs).
 For USA, it depends on the state.
-After apostille, bring it to UAE for translation.
-No embassy attestation needed.
+After apostille, UAE Embassy attestation is still required since UAE is not a Hague member.

 Non-Hague Countries (Pakistan, Egypt, Bangladesh pre-March 2025)